alyssa-nycum-imprivata/ActNatural/README.md

 ## Installations to test locally:

-1. git clone this repo in your terminal and cd into it:
+1. Clone this repo by pasting the SSH key in your terminal and cd into it:
 ```shell session
 $ git clone git@github.com:alyssanycum/ActNatural.git && cd $_
 ```